interrogator/corpkit/README.md

 <a name="building-corpora"></a>
 ## Building corpora

-*corpkit*'s `Corpus()` class contains `parse()`, a modest method for created parsed and/or tokenised corpora.
+*corpkit*'s `Corpus()` class contains `parse()` and `tokenise()`, modest methods for created parsed and/or tokenised corpora.
 The main thing you need is **a folder, containing either text files, or subfolders that contain text files**.
 If you want to parse the corpus, you'll also need to have downloaded and unzipped [Stanford CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml).
 If you're tokenising, you'll need to make sure you have NLTK's tokeniser data.
 You can then run:

 ```python
 >>> unparsed = Corpus('path/to/unparsed/files')